yoansj/threejs-journey-comeback/README.md

 Maybe trying to use the vue wrapper of three js too ?
 Will probably host all of the exercises on a website at some point Every lesson has it's own folder, every folder will have a NOTES.md file with my notes for the lesson

+Turns out I let this hang for another year, I guess we're doing it again ?